U.S. Foreign Policy and Africa: The Next Four Years

 While the Obama administration has put soldiers and weapons into Africa, it has largely dropped the ball on reducing poverty.
 In spite of the UN’s Millennium Development plan adopted in 2000, sub-Saharan Africa will not reach the program’s goals for reducing poverty and hunger, and improving child and maternal healthcare.
 Rather than increasing aid, as the plan requires, the US has either cut aid or used debt relief as a way of fulfilling its obligations.
 At the same time, Washington has increased military aid, including arms sales.
 One thing Africa does not need is any more guns and soldiers.

 There are a number of initiatives that the Obama administration could take that would make a material difference in the lives of hundreds of millions of Africans.
 First, it could fulfill the UN’s Millennium goals by increasing its aid to 0.7 percent of its GDP, and not using debt forgiveness as part of that formula.
-Canceling debt is a very good idea, and allows countries to re-deploy the money they would use for debt payment to improve health and infrastructure, but as part of an overall aid package it is mixing apples and oranges.
+Canceling debt is a very good idea, and allows countries to re-deploy the money they would use for debt payment to improve health and infrastructure, but as part of an overall aid package, it is mixing apples and oranges.

 Second, it must de-militarize its diplomacy in the region.
-Indeed, as Somalia and Libya illustrate, military solutions many times make bad situations worse.
+Indeed, like Somalia and Libya illustrate, military solutions many times make bad situations worse.
 Behind the rubric of the “war on terror,” the US is training soldiers throughout the continent.
 History shows, however, that those soldiers are just as likely to overthrow their civilian governments as they are to battle “terrorists.”
 Amadou Sanogo, the captain who overthrew the Mali government this past March and initiated the current crisis, was trained in the U.S.

 There is also the problem of who are the “terrorists.”
 Virtually all of the groups so designated are focused on local issues.
 Nigeria’s Boko Haram is certainly a lethal organization, but it is the brutality of the Nigerian Army and police that fuel its rage, not al-Qaeda.
-The continent’s bug-a-boo, al-Qaeda in the Islamic Meghreb, is small and scattered, and represents more a point of view than an organization.
-Getting involved in chasing “terrorists” in Africa could end up pitting the US against local insurgents in the Niger Delta, Berbers in the Western Sahara, and Tuaregs in Niger and Mali.
+The continent’s bug-a-boo, al-Qaeda in the Islamic Maghreb, is small and scattered, and represents more a point of view than an organization.
+Getting involved in chasing “terrorists” in Africa could end up pitting the US against local insurgents in the Niger Delta, Berbers in Western Sahara, and Tuaregs in Niger and Mali.

 What Africa needs is aid and trade directed at creating infrastructure and jobs.
 Selling oil, cobalt, and gold brings in money, but not permanent jobs.
 That requires creating a consumption economy with an export dimension.
 But the US’s adherence to “free trade” torpedoes countries from constructing such modern economies.
 Africans cannot currently compete with the huge—and many times subsidized industries—of the First World.
 Nor can they build up an agricultural infrastructure when their local farmers cannot match the subsidized prices of American corn and wheat.
 Because of those subsidies, US wheat sells for 40 percent below production cost, and corn for 20 percent below.
 In short, African needs to “protect” their industries—much as the US did in its early industrial stage—until they can establish themselves.
 This was the successful formula followed by Japan and South Korea.